10 facts you might not know about Uruguay

 7. Uruguay is rated 15th on The Economist’s 2018 Democracy Index

-Uruguay is the only Latin American country on the list, and it ranks just after the UK and over the US, which is in 25th place.
+Uruguay is the highest ranked Latin American country on the list, and ranks just after the UK and over the US, which is in 25th place.

 8. Uruguay has the largest middle class in the Americas